k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 A Broadway flow can be used as a [Table population](/articles/07_table_population/01_table_population_overview.md) to replace  complex Java code in the population logic by [Stages](19_broadway_flow_stages.md) and [Actors](03_broadway_actor.md) in the flow.

 To create the population based on the Broadway flow, right click the table name in the **Project Tree** and select **New Table Population Based Broadway Flow**.
-The population template is created and can be modify as needed.
+The population template is created and can be modified as needed.

 ![image](images/99_07_POPULATION.PNG)